-Archaeologists Lisa Kraus and Jason Shellenhamer donate their time and expertise to lead this project during multiple excavation and laboratory sessions throughout the year.
+Archaeologists Lisa Kraus and Jason Shellenhamer donate their time to this project during multiple excavation and laboratory sessions throughout the year.
 We’re an all-volunteer project, which means we have no permanent funding and no paid staff, but we do have the finest volunteers a not-for-profit project could ask for!

 The project is made possible by our gracious partner organizations: